Electrostatics in semiconducting devices I : The Pure Electrostatics Self Consistent Approximation: Extension of PESCA to the integer quantum Hall effect

 We end this article with the first extension of the PESCA algorithm to more complex situations.
 As we have seen, PESCA essentially relies on the ILDOS having two different branches.
 However, it is straightforward to generalize the algorithm so that it can handle an ILDOS with a discrete number of branches.
 Such a situation arises naturally in the quantum Hall regime when the 2DEG is put under a perpendicular magnetic field.
 The role of electron-electron interactions is known to have drastic effects in this regime and in particular leads to the reconstruction of the edge states into compressible and incompressible stripes \cite{Chklovskii1992,PhysRevB.46.15606.3,PhysRevB.47.12605}.
 The density of states of a bulk 2DEG in the quantum Hall regime is indeed highly non-linear.
 It is made of delta function peaks in the (highly degenerate) Landau levels separated by insulating regions of vanishing density of states.

-The resulting ILDOS is a step like function as shown in Fig.\ref{fig:ildos_qhe}a.
+The resulting ILDOS is a step-like function as shown in Fig.\ref{fig:ildos_qhe}a.
 In Fig.\ref{fig:ildos_qhe}a, $\hbar \omega_c = 2.45 $ meV, with $\omega_c$ the cyclotron frequency, while $l_B = 21.6$ nm is the magnetic length.
+This problem leads to the celebrated ''edge state reconstruction'' that is believed to occur at large magnetic field.
+We invite the reader unfamiliar with this phenomenon to read the seminal Chklovskii-Shklovskii-Glazman article \cite{Chklovskii1992} and in particular the geometric construction of the reconstruction around Fig.1.
+The present method allows one to calculate this reconstruction numerically in more complex situations.
+It has already been instrumental in \cite{Flor2022} to dispel a small paradox in the interference pattern of a graphene $pn$ junction.
+A discussion of the limitations of the present model can be found in \cite{Armagnat_2020}.

-To solve the self consistent problem corresponding to this ILDOS, one updates the PESCA algorithm by introducing the cells ${\cal D}_p$ and ${\cal N}_p$.
+To solve the self-consistent problem corresponding to this ILDOS, one updates the PESCA algorithm by introducing the cells ${\cal D}_p$ and ${\cal N}_p$.
 The integer $p\ge 0$ indicates on which branch of the ILDOS the cell is.
 The ${\cal D}_p$ cells are Dirichlet cells with fixed potential $U = \hbar\omega_c (p + 1/2)$ while the ${\cal N}_p$ cells are Neumann cells with fixed density $n = p/(2\pi l_B^2)$.
 Step III of the PESCA algorithm also needs to be extended as follows.
 For the ${\cal D}_p$ cells,

 \begin{itemize} \item if $n_i >(p+1)/(2\pi l_B^2)$ then the cell must change to ${\cal N}_{p+1}$ \item if $n_i < (p/(2\pi l_B^2))$ then the cell must change to ${\cal N}_{p}$ \item otherwise the cell remains in ${\cal D}_p$. \end{itemize} For the ${\cal N}_p$ cells, \begin{itemize} \item if $U_i \ge -\hbar\omega_c (p + 1/2)$ then the cell must change it to ${\cal D}_{p- 1}$.F \item if $U_i \le -\hbar\omega_c (p + 3/2)$ then the cell must change it to ${\cal D}_{p}$. \item otherwise the cell remains in ${\cal N}_p$. \end{itemize}